kyaFUK/3D-MIM/README.md

 ## Build containers (if necessary)

 Two options are prepared to make containers.
-If you want to use Docker (e.g., on clusters or supercomputers),
+If you want to use Docker,

 ```
 docker pull kyafuk/tensorflow:mim-3d